2018 Featured Bands and All-Star Artists:

 The Orchestra was founded in 2004 after promoters demanded a full big band that was as danceable and exciting as the Campus Five.
 Jonathan and Hilary responded with a big band that was designed from the outset to be the ultimate swing dance orchestra, and has gone on to become the gold-standard in the swing dance world.

-Jonathan Stout and His Campus Five +2 featuring Hilary Alexander
+Jonathan Stout and The Rugcutters featuring Hilary Alexander

-Jonathan Stout and his Campus Five, featuring Hilary Alexander is the nation’s premier swing dance band.
-Showcasing the small-group sound of the late 1930’s and early 1940’s, the Campus Five is the most danceable swing band anywhere.
-The 7-piece Campus Five captures the true sound of the Swing-era, with all the energy and excitement that inspired millions to dance.
+Jonathan Stout and The Rugcutters, featuring Hilary Alexander is the nation’s premier swing dance band.
+Showcasing the small-group sound of the late 1930’s and early 1940’s, the Rugcutters is the most danceable swing band anywhere.
+The 9-piece Rugcutters captures the true sound of the Swing-era, with all the energy and excitement that inspired millions to dance.
 Influences include the Benny Goodman Sextet, Artie Shaw’s Grammercy Five, Count Basie’s Kansas City Six, and the Harlem-based small groups of Illinois Jacquet, Cootie Williams, Coleman Hawkins, and Hot Lips Page.

 Bobby Floyd (Columbus, OH) – Piano and Organ